 Does Health Insurance Cover Rehab?

-Every year more than 22 million people need substance abuse treatment but only about 10 percent will actually get help (SAMSHA 2013).
+Every year, more than 22 million people need substance abuse treatment, but only about 10 percent actually get help (SAMHSA 2013).
 It’s an alarming statistic, but we believe fear about the cost is partly to blame.
 Fortunately, there’s usually a solution, and we’re here to help find it.

 Getting Into Rehab with Affordable Care Act Insurance